CloseClose

 Fiction – hemp is illegal

-Hemp extract is used for medicinal purposes including anti-inflammatory protection, antioxidant protection, and nutrition.
-Therapeutic hemp contains less than 0.03 percent THC, which means it is safe for usage without the worry of addiction, or intoxication.
+Hemp extract is used for medicinal purposes, including anti-inflammatory protection, antioxidant protection, and nutrition.
+Therapeutic hemp contains less than 0.03 percent THC, which means it is safe for usage without the worry of addiction or intoxication.

 Fiction – hemp is addictive

-Fiction – hemp and marijuana are the same plants
+Fiction – hemp and marijuana are the same plants.

 Fact – Hemp is made from the species Cannabis ruderalis and contains less than 0.3 percent THC.
 This species of the cannabis plant is used for its medicinal purposes.
-Hemp extract and hemp oil are prized for its numerous medicinal purposes without the side effects experienced with many conventional medicines.
+Hemp extract and hemp oil are prized for their numerous medicinal purposes without the side effects experienced with many conventional medicines.

 Conversely, marijuana is from the species Cannabis sativa.
-This species of the cannabis plant contains higher levels of THC.
+This species of cannabis plant contains higher levels of THC.
 Marijuana is illegal in most states and is often prized for its psychoactive effects.
 Marijuana is used recreationally; however, in certain states, medical marijuana is legal.

 Fiction – CBD oil and hemp extracts are the same thing